fiinix/fiinix.github.io/_posts/2016/april/2016-04-14-the-pursuit-of-employment.md

 We looked at our recurring spendings trying to find which ones we could cut out. *Don't you dare take our precious spendings.
 Filthy human.*

-We went into frugal mode again, something we've done on the past for varying reasons, thinking about what provisions and dishes are cheap but not shit. *♫ ♪ You're gonna starve to death, you're gonna starve to death, you're gonna starve to death.*
+We went into frugal mode again, something we've done in the past for varying reasons, thinking about what provisions and dishes are cheap but not shit. *♫ ♪ You're gonna starve to death, you're gonna starve to death, you're gonna starve to death.*

 The plan was to be able to make next month's rent even if we didn't have any more money coming in this month. *And there won't be any money every again.*

 ## The hunt is on

 I thrive in routines and I knew I needed to keep one despite having no one to push me.
-Rebecka's is awesome and supportive, but pushy, she isn't and she shouldn't have to be. *We'll distract you at every turn.
+Rebecka is awesome and supportive, but pushy, she isn't and she shouldn't have to be. *We'll distract you at every turn.
 Pushing and prodding at your weak spots.*

-Recent requests to provide consultancy services meant I've not only found myself looking for a job, but also making one of my own.
+Recent requests to provide consultancy services meant I also found myself making my own job, in addition to looking for a one.
 I'll go into more detail about the consultancy business when the ideas are a little more concrete. *You?
 A filthy business owner?
 A few years ago you could barely hold on to money from month to month.*

 > Opportunity is missed by most people because it is dressed in overalls and looks like work. <cite>Thomas Edison</cite>

-I decided to spend the morning building my consultancy business and the afternoons hunting for jobs. *It will never work.
+I decided to spend the mornings building my consultancy business and the afternoons hunting for jobs. *It will never work.
 You'll never work.*

-If either of those got sidetracked by each other, e.g. a job lead comes in first thing in the morning, then I would just switch them around rather than get hung up on procedures.
-After all, their my procedures to ignore. *Ignore them, ignore them all.*
+If either of these got sidetracked by each other, e.g. a job lead came in first thing in the morning, then I would just switch them around rather than getting hung up on procedures.
+After all, they're my procedures to ignore. *Ignore them, ignore them all.*

 I would keep my lunch hour and have a healthy snack on either side of the lunch, as I had been doing before. *All that hard work and exercise will be gone in a month.
 You'll wither away.*